 \subsection{Graph Partitioning}

 To reduce the number of times a state has to be sent between servers, we can partition the graph so that nearby points are likely to reside on the same server.
 As this is analogous to the property of search graphs that makes neighbors likely to be connected by an edge, spatial partitioning algorithms like balanced $k$-means \cite{ahaltCompetitiveLearningAlgorithms1990} can be used to put neighbors of a point on the same server, thereby leveraging compute-data locality.
 Balanced $k$-means is what CoTra \cite{zhi_towards_2025} uses to partition its global graph across servers.
-We use a partitioning algorithm based on one proposed by Gottesburen et. al \cite{gottesburen_unleashing_2024}, which is faster to run and is known to out-perform balanced $k$-means in the scatter--gather approach.
+We use a partitioning algorithm called Graph Partitioning proposed by Gottesburen et al. \cite{gottesburen_unleashing_2024}, which is faster to run and is known to out-perform balanced $k$-means in the scatter--gather approach.
 Our intuition is that the algorithm is more effective in preserving spatial relationships between graph nodes, yielding better locality and reduced inter-server communication.

 To isolate the effect of graph partitioning, we will explore the number of inter-partition hops for best first search, a variant of beam search in which $W = 1$.
 With best-first search, at any given step, the beam will only choose to explore the best unexplored candidate node.
 From \autoref{fig:hops_vs_inter_hops}, we observe that at 0.95 recall@10, inter-partition hops account for 11.6\%, 17.34\%, 21.22\% and 24.3\% of total hops in the 3-, 5-, 7- and 10-server configurations, respectively.
 Because each inter-partition hop incurs communication and serialization overhead, these proportions translate directly to latency.
 We also see that the total number of hops is identical regardless of the number of servers used, which is expected for best-first search because both systems index the same global graph.
 The low frequency of inter-partition hops validates our graph partitioning approach.

 Although graph partitioning and the in-memory index are effective at reducing inter-partition hops, they cannot eliminate the need to transfer state entirely.
 CoTra \cite{zhi_towards_2025} experimented with various partitioning methods—all of which achieved similar performance—and found that none were able to completely remove inter-server communication.